oemof/oemof-solph/docs/introductory_tutorials/district_heating_supply.rst

 Each section contains a step by step explanation of how the district heating supply system is build using oemof.solph.
-Additionally, the repository contains a fully functional python file of all three main steps for you to execute yourself or modify and play around with.
+Additionally, the repository contains a fully functional Python file of all three main steps for you to execute yourself or modify and play around with.

 .. figure:: /_files/example_network.svg